inesita-rb/inesita-rb.github.io/source/includes/_install.md

 - Run server
 - Now we can go to [http://localhost:9292](http://localhost:9292)

-As we can see everything work awesome.
-Let's take a cloaser look at our application.
+As we can see everything works awesome.
+Let's take a closer look at our application.